 26. Try Olive Oil from the Cemetery

-The West Terrace Cemetery in Adelaide is a tourist attraction in its own right with both day and night tours offered to explore the site and its history.
+The West Terrace Cemetery in Adelaide is a tourist attraction in its own right with a few different tours on offer to explore the site and its history.
 However, once a year they produce something quite special – an olive oil pressed from the small grove of olive trees in the grounds.

 You have to be quick, only a few hundred bottles are produced and they normally come into Jagger Fine Foods in the Central Market around June time.